 Demand scaling would be applied as normal to any EDCM portfolio tariff in respect of an EDCM Connectee.
-For the purposes of scaling, all EDCM Connectees connected to the IDNO Party’s network will be treated as notional EDCM Connectees connected to the DNO Party's network at the voltage level of the boundary.
+For the purposes of scaling, all EDCM Connectees connected to the LDNO’s Distribution System will be treated as notional EDCM Connectees connected to the DNO Party's Distribution System with a Point of Common Coupling at the LDNO Distribution System’s Point of Common Coupling.

-For EDCM Connectees connected to the IDNO Party's network, the capacity-based charge for the DNO Party's indirect costs and the 20% share of residual revenue that is applied as a fixed adder, would be scaled down by a factor of 50 per cent, however, the scaling down will not apply where the residual revenue is negative.
+For EDCM Connectees connected to the LDNO's Distribution System, the capacity-based charge for the DNO Party's indirect costs and the 20% share of residual revenue that is applied as a fixed adder, would be scaled down by a factor of 50 per cent, however, the scaling down will not apply where the residual revenue is negative.

 Amend the definitions in paragraph 3 of Annex 1 of Schedule 17 as follows:

-Embedded means connected to an IDNO Party’s Distribution System
+Embedded means connected to an LDNO’s Distribution System

+LDNO refers to a licensed distribution network operator, meaning an IDNO Party or a DNO Party operating an electricity distribution system outside of its Distribution Services Area.

 Amend paragraph 24 of Schedule 18 as follows: